RESOURCES

 TEMPORARY ACCOMMODATION FOR NEW TEACHERS ARRIVING IN THAILAND

-Witchuwan Apartel is in a non touristy Thai area.
-The cost of most basic necessities that you may need upon your arrrival in Bangkok are therefore inexpensive.
-The location is especially attractive for teachers who haven't found an employer yet as Wichuwan Apartel is located in central Bangkok 500 meters from the nearest subway station MRT Param 9.
-There is a huge swimming pool, a bar, and a gym on the rooftop of this apartment/hotel.
-Room rates are low (550-750 Baht a night).
-There are 100 apartment complexes in that same area, making it extremely convenient to move to even cheaper or better accommodation.
-You can pay daily, weekly or monthly at Witchuwan Apartel.
-We suggest you pay for your first two nights there, then decide if this place is for you long term or not.
-There is WIFI but it is shared.
-The free internet speed "may" not suit digital nomads seeking super high speed internet.
-Having said this, you can easily pick up a high speed internet package that includes a SIM for your phone and use it as a hotspot.
+There are roughly 100 apartment complexes in that same area, making it extremely convenient to move to even cheaper or better accommodation.
+You can pay daily, weekly, or monthly, for example, Withuwan Apartel behind B.U Place.
+Another apartment that springs to mind is Sea of Love Mansion, a 10-minute walk from B.U Place in a very quiet Soi, and even cheaper, with daily room rates at around 600 Baht per night.
+We suggest you pay for your first few nights there, then decide if this place is for you long-term or not.
+There is WIFI, but it is shared.
+The free internet speed "may" not suit digital nomads seeking super high-speed internet, though.
+Having said this, you can easily pick up a high-speed internet package that includes a SIM for your phone and use it as a hotspot.
 Your passport is needed to purchase a Thai SIM card in any of the 7/11 convenience stores nearby.

-Alternatively, if you do not wish the hassle of taking a taxi or getting on yet another subway train, you can simply exit Makkasan Airlink Station and walk for a few minutes towards Petchburi road to the FX Hotel Metrolink Makkasan, which is just around the corner on the right.
-This hotel is a little bit pricier than witchuwan, but still very affordable.
+Alternatively, if you do not want the hassle of taking a taxi or getting on yet another subway train, you can simply exit Makkasan Airlink Station and walk for a few minutes towards Petchburi Road to the FX Hotel Metrolink Makkasan, which is just around the corner on the right.
+This hotel is a little bit pricier than B.U Place, but still very affordable.

 FAQ FINDING AN APARTMENT